icpc/ccs-specs/Contest_API.md

 The following options can be passed to the scoreboard endpoint.

-##### Scoreboard at the time of a given event

-By passing an [ event](#event-feed) ID with the `after_event_id` URL argument, the scoreboard can be requested as it was directly after the specified event:

-`/scoreboard?after_event_id=xy1234`

-This makes it possible for a client to get the scoreboard information that is guaranteed to match a certain contest event.
-In case no `after_event_id` argument is provided, the current scoreboard will be returned.
-The request will fail with a 400 error if the id is invalid.

-A suggested efficient server-side implementation to provide this, is to store with each event that changes the scoreboard, the new team scoreboard row.

 ##### Group scoreboard

 By passing `group_id` with a valid group ID a scoreboard can be requested for the teams in a particular group: